Good Samaritan pulls driver from flaming car after early-morning crash

 No word yet on possible charges for the driver of the car involved in this accident.

-As for Cammon, he reported for work later Sunday, and says he’ll be right back at that bus stop tomorrow morning to go to work for what he hopes is a much quieter commute.
+As for Cammon, he reported for work later Sunday, and says he’ll be right back at that bus stop tomorrow morning for what he hopes is a much quieter commute.